I Love Lucy: Production

 Another component to filming the show came when it was decided to use three 35 mm film cameras to simultaneously film the show.
 The idea had been pioneered by Jerry Fairbanks, and it had been used on the live anthology series The Silver Theater and the game show Truth or Consequences.
 Ralph Edwards's assistant Al Simon was hired by Desilu to help perfect the new technique for the series.
 The process lent itself to the Lucy production as it eliminated the problem of requiring an audience to view and react to a scene three or four times in order for all necessary shots to be filmed.
 Multiple cameras would also allow scenes to be performed in sequence, as a play would be, which was unusual at the time for filmed series.
 Retakes were rare and dialogue mistakes were often left in the episodes.

 Ball and Arnaz enlisted the services of Karl Freund, a cinematographer who had worked on such films as Metropolis (1927), Dracula (1931), The Good Earth (1937), and DuBarry Was a Lady (1943) (which also starred Ball), as well as directed The Mummy (1932), to be the series cinematographer.
 Although at first Freund did not want anything to do with television, it was the personal plea of the couple that convinced him to take the job.

 Freund was instrumental in developing a way to uniformly light the set so that each of the three cameras would pick up the same quality of image.
 Freund noted that a typical episode (20–22 min.) was shot in about 60 minutes, with one constant concern being the shades-of-gray contrast in the final print, as each stage of transmission and broadcast would exaggerate the contrast.
 Freund also pioneered flat lighting, in which everything is brightly lit to eliminate shadows and the need for endless relighting.
+This mindfulness of contrasts led to sets and props being prepared in monochrome shades: "This knowledge of the contrast secret is revealed in the decor of the sets.
+They are painted in various shades of grey.
+Props likewise follow the ethical demands of correct contrast, as do the wardrobes of the players.
+Even newspapers, when they are to appear in a scene, are tinted grey."

 Audience reactions were live, which created a more authentic laugh than the canned laughter used on most filmed sitcoms of the time.
 Regular audience members were sometimes heard from episode to episode, and Arnaz's distinctive laugh could be heard in the background during scenes in which he did not perform, as well as Ball's mother, DeDe, whose distinctive "uh oh" could be heard in many of the episodes.
 In later years, CBS would devise a laugh track from several I Love Lucy audiences and use them for canned laughter on shows done without a live audience.